TheStoicBear/bozo-core/README.md

 ## Acknowledgements

-The BozoFramework is a satirical project and is not meant to be taken seriously.
+# The BozoFramework is a satirical project and is not meant to be taken seriously.
 It was inspired by the ND-Framework and created for entertainment purposes only.
+This comes from a member known as @helmimarif that stole the code to create where this was forked from.